-Improving systematic reviews of animal studies will help translational medicineJuly 16th, 2013 in Other /
+Improving systematic reviews of animal studies will help translational medicineJuly 16, 2013 in Medicine & Health / Other

 Many new developments and initiatives have been introduced to improve the quality and translational value of animal research, and must continue with support from the wider scientific community.
 These are the conclusions of a new article in PLOS Medicine this week by Carlijn Hooijmans and colleagues from the Radboud University Nijmegen Medical Centre, Netherlands, who summarize these new developments.